Why did my dental filling keep dropping out?

 Wear a Protective Oral Appliance

-The protective oral appliance such as a night guard or an occlusal splint helps to protect the teeth from the damages resulting from teeth grinding.
+The protective oral appliance, such as a night guard or an occlusal splint, helps protect the teeth from damage caused by teeth grinding.

 Address the Teeth Misalignment Issue

 Teeth misalignment not only affects us aesthetically.
-It also affects our efficiency in chewing and eating, stress distribution among our teeth and more effective in brushing and maintaining our teeth.
-With better teeth alignment, we smile more confidently, and our teeth is able to evenly distribute the loading when chewing and eating.
+It also affects our efficiency in chewing and eating, the stress distribution among our teeth, and our effectiveness in brushing and maintaining our teeth.
+With better teeth alignment, we smile more confidently, and our teeth can evenly distribute the load when chewing and eating.

-Contact us now to find out how we can help you restore, maintain, and improve your oral concerns!
+Contact us now to find out how we can help you restore, maintain, and improve your oral health!

 To serve you better, we are available by Appointment Only